The Man and the Hour: Filming

 When filming began, the original script was seven minutes too long, so a scene involving the fire brigade wanting to use the hall for practice was rehearsed but not filmed.

 Broadcast

 Due to the episode overrunning, the series was delayed from its originally planned debut on Wednesday, 5 June 1968 in order to find a suitable thirty-five-minute slot.
 However, the episode was eventually edited down into standard half-hour length to begin broadcast on 31 July 1968, although the episode was originally planned for broadcast on 5 June 1968 but was put back for UEFA Euro 1968.

 Radio episode

-In the TV episode, when asked his occupation, Frazer replies “I keep a philatelists shop.”.
+In the TV episode, when asked his occupation, Frazer replies "I keep a philatelist's shop."
 Later in the series this is dropped and Frazer is suddenly the local undertaker instead.
-In order to explain this changing of occupation (as well as retain the “How do you spell that?”
-Joke), the radio episode changes this to Frazer having two occupations, he is the undertaker and also keeps a philatelists shop.
+In order to explain this changing of occupation (as well as retain the "How do you spell that?" joke), the radio episode changes this to Frazer having two occupations, he is the undertaker and also keeps a philatelists shop.